 Outdoor and indoor air monitoring will be conducted under this EMICY as a BMP to meet substantive requirements or ARAR commitments.
 Site outdoor radiological monitoring is appropriate at site perimeters (e.g., Mallinckrodt), in the vicinity of excavation areas, and/or at areas accessible to members of the public.
-Indoor air monitoring (i.e., radon) will be proactively conducted at Plant 1 Building 26 and the DT-4 North-South Storage Building at which radium (Ra)-226 levels beneath the buildings exceed the 40 Code of Federal Regulations (CFR) 192.12(a) level (15 pCi/g, subsurface).
+Indoor air monitoring (i.e., radon) will be proactively conducted at Plant 1 Building 26 at which radium (Ra)-226 levels beneath the buildings exceed the 40 Code of Federal Regulations (CFR) 192.12(a) level (15 pCi/g, subsurface).
 The following subsections describe the monitoring that will be conducted to demonstrate compliance.